sushistarlove/horiseon-site/README.md

 - I built this project to further my understanding of web development in general, spefically HTML, CSS, and creating new repositories.
 - This project shows how to use semantic HTML elements combined with CSS to properly display awebpage on the internet.
 - I learned how to create a readme., how to create and new repository, and push changes I made to github, along with expanding my knowledgeof HTML and CSS.
-## Installation
-Step one: Copy the repo on github
-Step two: Use git clone to clone the repo to your computer Step three:

 ## Usage
 You can use this webpage for inspiration to create your own pages.
 You could also use it to further your undertsanding of semantic HTML and CSS.
 ## Credits